Kenneth Mackenzie, 1st Lord Mackenzie of Kintail: Origins

-Mariés à Ross, Scotland. of John Grant of Grant.
+Married in Ross, Scotland. of John Grant of Grant.
 The Mackenzies were a clan from Ross-shire that had risen to prominence in the 15th century during the disintegration of the Lordship of the Isles.

 Political advancement

 On 9 November 1594, soon after his father's death, Mackenzie made oath in presence of the King and the Privy Council that he would "faithfully, loyally, and truly concur, fortify, and assist his Majesty's Lieutenant of the North with his advice and force at all times and occasions as he may be required by proclamations, missive letters, or otherwise."